mragilsa/revenue-efficiency-analysis/README.md

 ## 1. Background and Overview

-In highly competitive consumer electronics markets, revenue growth alone is no longer sufficient.
-Companies must focus on revenue efficiency, maximizing value per transaction while managing operational risks such as product returns and pricing inefficiencies.
+Success in the consumer electronics sector today is about more than just hitting high sales targets.
+While bringing in revenue is important, true stability comes from revenue efficiency, ensuring each sale is actually profitable after accounting for things like product returns and pricing slips.

-This project analyzes global product sales data to evaluate how pricing strategies, sales channels, and customer behavior impact overall revenue efficiency.
+This project dives into global sales data to see how different pricing moves, sales channels, and customer habits shape the company's bottom line.
+The goal is to move beyond "selling more" and start "selling smarter."

 Key business questions:
 - Which products and regions drive the most revenue?